 Forecast value added is a key concept needed to understand the value forecasting is bringing to your organization and whether you have room to improve.
 It can play an important role in deciding how to allocate supply chain process improvement budgets across different parts of your business and between investing in demand forecasting and supply response capabilities.

 While the benefits of forecasting are not always as obvious as those from lowering inventory or decreasing out of stocks, they are just as important.
 Forecasting drives the rest of your business and the difference between a good forecast and a bad one can have a huge impact on revenue, customer satisfaction, and profitability.
-Unfortunately, it’s a lesson that a number of retailers are learning the hard way right now.
+Unfortunately, it’s a lesson that a number of companies are learning the hard way.

 To Learn More

 If you’d like to discuss how New Horizon can help your manufacturing, wholesale, retail, or foodservice company forecast more effectively, contact us – we’d love to talk.